 Mantas are listed as vulnerable by the International Union for Conservation of Nature (IUCN).
 They are threatened by pollution, entanglement by fishing nets, and direct hunt by humans for their gills to be used in Chinese medicine.
 Their slow reproductive rate also make them very vulnerable.

 We also bumped into a huge steam of fish, sparkling like silver.
 They totally surrounded us.

 Fish Dinner And Bon Fire At Sebayur Island

-Komodo dragons, mantas, a pink beach and thousands of colourful fish all in one day – can it get any better?
+Komodo dragons, mantas, a pink beach, and thousands of colorful fish all in one day – can it get any better?
 The second day of our Komodo National Park adventure was just as perfect as day 1 and felt like a dream come true, especially swimming with mantas.

 PIN THIS FOR LATER!